 Support Environmentally Friendly Research and Development

-Research and development (R&D) is necessary for innovation and production.
+Research and development (R&D) are necessary for innovation and production.
 Companies pay a great deal of money to ensure new technologies are developed to meet company and public needs.
 Indirect fiscal incentives such as tax credits help predict financial planning without favoring one technology over another.
 This tool is widely used and is considered efficient because it produces greater innovation results.

 Direct loans and grants are also used to subsidize forms.
 One distinct advantage is that resources can be targeted to areas that need government intervention.
 For example, the U.S. Department of Energy made money through a loan guarantee program despite some failed projects simply because the success of other projects outweighed those losses.

 R&D is especially relevant in governmental laboratories because clean energy patents from these institutions may be cited more frequently than those found in the private sector.
 Government research also helps new energy technologies overcome obstacles toward commercialization.